 The New York State Department of Health recently sent me an email saying that my birth certificate request was approved, and I should receive it within 15 days.
 That was about a week ago, and I feel like a high school student waiting at the mailbox for his report card, intercepting the data to get a first look.

 My next post will be about what happens when I open this letter from the state.
 Answers to questions about my past and my health can be good, but the insights could be terrifying or lead to more questions.

 To be continued.

-Anthony was adopted into a loving home as an infant, but more than 120,000 children are waiting to be adopted from foster care in the United States right now.
+Anthony was adopted into a loving home as an infant, but thousands of children are waiting to be adopted from foster care in the United States right now.
 If you are interested in opening your heart as a foster or adoptive parent, download our free step-by-step guide to get started on your journey.